awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

 Note the following restrictions on using alternate domain names:

 **Maximum number of alternate domain names**
-For the current maximum number of alternate domain names that you can add to a distribution, or to request a higher quota \(formerly known as limit\), see [General Quotas on Distributions](cloudfront-limits.md#limits-web-distributions)\.
+For the current maximum number of alternate domain names that you can add to a distribution, or to request a higher quota \(formerly known as limit\), see [General quotas on distributions](cloudfront-limits.md#limits-web-distributions)\.

 **Duplicate and overlapping alternate domain names**
 You cannot add an alternate domain name to a CloudFront distribution if the alternate domain name already exists in another CloudFront distribution, even if your AWS account owns the other distribution\.